 And when you know what it is, it will change how you give performance feedback or deal with one of your kids at half time.
 So today I’m going to give you one simple yet powerful technique you can use with your employees or your kids to help them master their inner game so they show up in big ways on the field or in the boardroom.

 My son plays ice hockey.
-In between periods when the players leave the ice, I leave the arena to warm up.
+I don’t know where he got the passion for the sport from, since the only interest that a lot of people have in hockey is the more fantasy coverage it offers.
+However, it does my make me happy that my son is following a passion of his.
+When my son plays hockey, in between periods when the players leave the ice, I leave the arena to warm up.
 Frostbitten fingers are the price you pay as a hockey parent.
 Within a few minutes I will get a text from my son and then it’s time for me to put on my sports psychologist hat and dive in.

 For years my son would lead with some kind of rant about his play.